lizyj/hello-world/README.md

 A hello world project
 Today is a very awful Sunday.
 Monday should be better.
 I need to make a schedule.
+Python Mon and Fri, GitHub Tue and Thu.